 Goal of the competitive analysis section: Define the competition and demonstrate your competitive advantage.

 - List competitors.
 Many companies make the mistake of conveying that they have few or no real competitors.
 From an investor’s standpoint, a competitor is something that fulfills the same need as your product.
-If you claim you have no competitors, you are seriously undermining the credibility of your plan.
+If you claim you have no competitors, you are seriously undermining the credibility of your business plans.

 - Include direct and indirect competitors.
 Direct competitors serve the same target market with similar products.
-Indirect competitors serve the same target market with different products, or different target markets with similar products.
+Indirect competitors serve the same target market with different products or different target markets with similar products.